What Who Is the New Immigration Minister Canada Deputy's Background Tells Us About IRCC's Direction

 For visitor visa applicants: Gallivan's CBSA experience means he understands admissibility from the enforcement side.
 Strong ties to your home country, clear travel purpose, and solid financial documentation remain critical.

-For family sponsorship applicants: While enforcement tightening primarily affects economic streams, all applicants should ensure their documentation is complete and accurate.
+For family sponsorship applicants: While enforcement tightening primarily affects economic streams, all family immigration applicants should ensure their documentation is complete and accurate.
 Processing times may improve as IRCC modernizes its systems.

 For international students: With study permit caps already in place, competition for spots will remain intense.
 Choose DLI programs that align with labor market needs to strengthen future PR pathways.